Valencia Elementary is A Vital Part of our Community

 We are at the heart of our community

 Valencia isn’t just a school—it’s a cornerstone of our community.
-Our teachers lead the way in environmental stewardship, inspiring students to be ocean guardians and sustainability leaders through environmental initiatives.
+Our teachers lead in environmental stewardship, inspiring students to become ocean guardians and sustainability leaders.
+Valencia brings families together and strengthens neighborhood connections, helping sustain local businesses that also play an important role in supporting our school.

 We move the Mark.